- Your business website is vitally important to your growth and success. But unfortunately, there's no one-size-fits-all with web design.

 If I said you could have every customer in the world and service every business in the world, you would laugh and think it’s a joke.
 But this is how many business owners present information on their website (and in their marketing material too for that matter) and all they succeed in doing is sending a message to no one.

-What successful businesses owners portray is passion about their business, knowledge about how they deliver their services and ethics in how they make people feel after doing business with them, and build up referral.
+What successful businesses owners portray is passion about their business, knowledge about how they deliver their services and ethics in how they make people feel after doing business with them, and build up referrals.

-So spend some time after dinner, in the morning, maybe on a Sunday afternoon or when you take time to reflect and think of the type of customers you want and the ones you don’t want and make sure you message online conveys that information.
+So spend some time after dinner, in the morning, maybe on a Sunday afternoon or when you take time to reflect and think of the type of customers you want and the ones you don’t want and make sure your message online conveys that information.

 These 5 ways are things you can do and consider as a business owner to improve your how others see your website.
 Remember that it’s a mix of things you do that contribute to the success of your online journey.